List of The Great British Bake Off finalists (series 8–present): Abdul Rehman Sharif

-Abdul Rehman Sharif was a London electronics engineer at the time of competition.
+Abdul Rehman Sharif, one of runners-up of the thirteenth series, was a London electronics engineer at the time of competition.
 Born to his Pakistani parents, Sharif grew up in Saudi Arabia.
 He gained an interest in baking when he and his graduate colleagues exchanged their bakes during their coffee breaks.
 He studied engineering and mathematics during his academic years and later applied what he learned to his bakes.
 He won the Star Baker award only in the semifinal (Pâtisserie) week of the thirteenth series.
-Sharif became one of runners-up, losing to Syabira Yusoff.